growerp/growerp-chat/README.md

 The first one a bit more difficult but was the basis of this component.

 We also need:
-a simple REST client: https://www.javacodegeeks.com/2012/09/simple-rest-client-in-java.html encode/decode json: https://www.w3schools.in/json/json-java/
+a simple java http REST client: https://www.baeldung.com/java-http-request encode/decode json: https://www.w3schools.in/json/json-java/